Epsilon Theorems in Intermediate Logics: Preliminaries

-An intermediate logic~$\Lo$ is a set of formulas that contains intuitionistic logic~$\IL$ and is contained in classical logic~$\CL$, and is closed under modus ponens and substitution.
-For intermediate predicate logics, we also require closure under the universal and existential quantifier rules.
 Intermediate propositional logics have been investigated extensively since the 1950s.
 Intermediate predicate logics are comparatively less well understood; however, they constitute an active area of research (see \citealt{GabbayShehtmanSkvortsov2009}).
+We begin by collecting some preliminary definitions.

+All the logics we consider are formulated in the standard language of intuitionistic and classical logic with propositional connectives $\land$, $\lor$, $\lif$, the constant~$\bot$ for absurdity, and the quantifiers $\forall$ and~$\exists$. $\lnot A$ is defined as $A \lif \bot$ and $\top$ as $\lnot \bot$.
+Terms and atomic formulas are defined as usual.
+We allow $0$-place predicate symbols, i.e., propositional variables.
+A formula containing no quantifiers is called \emph{quantifier-free} and a quantifier-free formula with only $0$-place predicate symbols is called \emph{propositional}.
+For the most part we will consider pure logics, i.e., logics not involving the identity predicate~$=$.
+We assume that function symbols are available, however.

+We use $A$, $B$, \dots, as metavariables for formulas, and $t$, $s$, \dots, as metavariables for terms.
+We write $A(x)$ to indicate that $x$ occurs free in~$A$.
+The result of substituting $s$ for all (free) occurrences of~$x$ in a term~$t$ or a formula~$A$ is indicated by $t[s/x]$ or $A[s/x]$.
+When it is clear which variable~$x$ is intended, we write $A(s)$ for $A[s/x]$.
+The result of replacing every occurrence of a term $t$ by a term~$s$ in a formula~$A$ is indicated by $A[s/t]$.
+A \emph{substitution instance} of a formula~$A$ is any formula resulting from $A$ by uniformly replacing any number of atomic formulas $P(t_1, \dots, t_n)$ by formulas $B[t_1/x_1, \dots, t_n/x_n]$ (in such a way that free variables of $B$ are not captured by quantifiers in~$A$ of course).
+In particular, a substitution instance of a propositional formula~$A$ is any formula resulting from $A$ by uniformly replacing any number of $0$-place predicate symbols~$P$ by formulas~$B$.

+\begin{defn} A \emph{propositional logic}~$\pl{\Lo}$ is a set of propositional formulas closed under substitution and modus ponens, i.e., if $\Lo$ contains $A \lif B$ and $B$ it also contains~$B$.
+A \emph{predicate logic} is a set of formulas closed under subsitution, modus ponens, and the quantifier rules

+which are subject to the eigenvariable condition: $x$ must not be free in the conclusion. \end{defn}

+Logics can be characterized by the formulas derivable from a set of axiom schemas by modus ponens.
+This is of course equivalent to closing the axioms under substitution and modus ponens.
+For instance, intuitionistic propositional logic~$\pl{\IL}$ is obtained from the propositional axioms given in \citet[4.1]{Troelstra1988}.
+Classical propositional logic $\pl{\CL}$ and predicate logic $\ql{\CL}$ are obtained by adding~$\lnot A \lor A$ (or alternatively $\lnot\lnot A \lif A$) as an axiom.